-The holiday season ranging from Halloween to New Years is known as online shopping’s biggest time of year for retailers and consumers alike.
-Exclusive deals and flash sales are a common occurrence throughout the season, but there’s one element that’s come to be an expectation: free shipping.
+The holiday season ranging from Halloween to New Years is online shopping’s biggest time of year.
+Exclusive deals and flash sales are a common occurrence throughout the season.
+However, there’s one element that’s come to be an expectation: free shipping.

 Free shipping without a minimum is another crucial piece for retailers to maintain a competitive edge.
 Amazon recently announced they will be dropping their $25 minimum free shipping requirement for the duration of the holiday season for all shoppers – setting an entirely new standard for holiday shipping.
 Furthermore, their 10 million plus Prime members are eligible for same-day delivery on over three million items, seven days a week.
 Retailers like Target are doing their best to measure up by offering options such as free two-day shipping with no minimum through December 22, but their selection isn’t nearly as vast in comparison.

 The importance of free shipping during the holiday season is undebatable.
 What was once optional for retailers is now a standard expectation.
-Free shipping minimums and exclusive deals don’t seem to be enough anymore, as retailers such as industry giants, Amazon and Target, offer free, fast shipping on all orders.
-The bar continues to rise as consumers’ standards consistently grow higher, and retailers will have to continue to push the boundaries in order to compete.
+Free shipping minimums and exclusive deals don’t seem to be enough anymore.
+For example, retailers such as industry giants, Amazon and Target, offer free, fast shipping on all orders.
+The bar continues to rise as consumers’ standards consistently grow higher.
+Retailers will have to continue to push the boundaries in order to compete.